openpaperwork/pyocr/README.markdown

 Tests are made to be run with the latest versions of Tesseract and Cuneiform. the first tests verify that you're using the expected version.

-To run the tests, you will need the following lang support:
+To run the tesseract tests, you will need the following lang data files:
 - English (tesseract-ocr-eng)
 - French (tesseract-ocr-fra)
 - Japanese (tesseract-ocr-jpn)